 After upgrading Ranger and changing the audit log destination from DB to Solr, Ambari may not automatically populate the required property values.
 If necessary, you can add these as custom properties from Ambari.

-- b.
-Enter the following information on the Add Property pop-up: - Type: preloaded with the value ranger-admin-site.xml - Key: enter ranger.jpa.audit.jdbc.url - Value: enter the JDBC audit string for your DB platform:
+- Type: preloaded with the value ranger-admin-site.xml - Key: enter ranger.jpa.audit.jdbc.url - Value: enter the JDBC audit string for your DB platform:

 Table 5.4.
 JDBC Audit String